Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Acceleration.md

 ### halide

+Halide is a programming language designed to make it easier to write high-performance image and array processing code on modern machines.

 - https://halide-lang.org/
 - https://halide-lang.org/#publications
 - https://people.csail.mit.edu/tzumao/

 ### taichi

+Taichi (太极) is a programming language designed for high-performance computer graphics.
+It is deeply embedded in Python, and its just-in-time compiler offloads compute-intensive tasks to multi-core CPUs and massively parallel GPUs

 - http://taichi.graphics/
 - https://github.com/yuanming-hu/taichi
 - http://taichi.graphics/wp-content/uploads/2019/09/taichi_lang.pdf\

 ### TASO

+TASO optimizes the computation graphs of DNN models using automatically generated and verified graph transformations.
+For an arbitrary DNN model, TASO uses the auto-generated graph transformations to build a large search space of potential computation graphs that are equivalent to the original DNN model.
+TASO employs a cost-based search algorithm to explore the space, and automatically discovers highly optimized computation graphs.

 * https://cs.stanford.edu/people/zhihao/
 * https://github.com/jiazhihao/TASO